Lao Cucumber Salad Recipe (Thum Mak Thang)

 More Asian salad recipes you’ll love

-Spicy Lao cucumber salad with tomatoes and dressing in a black bowl.
+Spicy Lao cucumber salad with tomatoes, chilies, and cucumber in dark dressing, surrounded by traditional elements.

 Praew